Whalley Road, Sabden, Clitheroe, Lancs BB7

 The two small settlements of Sabden Bridge and Heyhouses grew and merged from the late eighteenth century, with the establishment of a cotton mill at Sabden Brook.
 The small Catholic population had to make the journey over the hills to Clitheroe to attend Mass until 1877, when a school-chapel, with three adjoining cottages, were built in Pendle Street East, following a donation from the Trappes family of Clayton-le-Moors.
 Mass was said once a month by Jesuit priests coming from Clitheroe until 1909, when Sabden was handed over to the diocese and the first resident priest, the Rev. John Meade, appointed.
 Bank House (49 Whalley Road), an end-of-terrace house with a substantial garden, was acquired to serve as a presbytery; a ground floor room was used for worship until funds were raised for a purpose-built church adjoining.

 The present church was built in 1937 at a cost of £800 by the Burnley builder and contractor Daniel Durkin, from plans drawn up by ‘young Mr Dennis Durkin’ (Bolton), presumably the son of the builder.
 Stone from a cotton mill at Lowerhouse then in the process of demolition was used in the construction.
-The appearance of the church soon after opening is shown in the photograph at figure 2.
-It bears some resemblance to Christ the King, Burnley (qv), erected by the same builders in the previous year.
+The church bears some resemblance to Christ the King, Burnley (qv), erected by the same builders in the previous year.

 Later additions have included an entrance lobby at the west end of the church, and a parish hall.
 The church is served from Clitheroe, and Bank House is tenanted.
 The former school-chapel in Pendle Street East survives, now in residential use.